AI-Assisted Deep Research to MCP Action Briefs

 Suggested Workflow

-Use a two-stage “read-then-act” workflow:
+Use a four-stage “read-then-draft-then-approve-then-write” workflow:

 This pattern keeps retrieval broad while keeping write authority narrow.